Skip to main content

 Update the external IP address of the CVM

-Now that the cluster has been created, we can modify the external IP address of CVM using the external_ip_reconfig command.
+Now that the cluster has been created, you can modify the external IP address of CVM using the external_ip_reconfig command.

-In order to execute this script, we first need to stop the current cluster.
+To execute this script, first stop the current cluster:

 admin@cvm# cluster stop